Are you protecting your children’s inheritance? | Curtis Parkinson

 24 May, 2021 5 minutes reading time

-Under current legislation, both your and your partner’s share of the assets will be used in assessing their ability to pay.
-Given that the average of care can be £600 per week (£841 for nursing care), your joint assets could be reduced quickly.
-As things stand at present, the Local Authority is obliged to contribute when your funds reach the lower limit of £14,250 (£ 17,000 in Scotland).
+Current legislation dictates that the Local Authority will include both your and your partner’s assets in this assessment.
+With the average cost of care reaching £600 per week (£841 for nursing care), your joint assets could dwindle rapidly.
+Currently, the Local Authority must contribute when your funds reach the lower limit of £14,250 (£17,000 in Scotland).

 If you own your home as ‘joint tenants’ every party owns an equal share of the family home.
 When one party dies, 100% ownership passes to the other party.